Pavel Trnka

 Pavel Trnka (born July 27, 1976) is a Czech former professional ice hockey defenceman.
 He played seven seasons in the National Hockey League with the Mighty Ducks of Anaheim and Florida Panthers between 1997 and 2004.
 The rest of his career, which lasted from 1993 to 2012, was mainly spent in the Czech Extraliga.
-Internationally Trnka played the for the Czech national team at both the junior and senior level.
+Internationally Trnka played for the Czech national team at both the junior and senior level.
 After retiring from play, Trnka went into coaching, and has worked with HC Vítkovice at their senior and youth level since 2012.

-Trnka was drafted 106th overall by the Mighty Ducks of Anaheim in the 1994 NHL Entry Draft and started his NHL career with the Ducks in 1997 and stayed there for six seasons before he was traded to the Florida Panthers for Sandis Ozolinsh and Lance Ward.
+Trnka was drafted 106th overall by the Mighty Ducks of Anaheim in the 1994 NHL entry draft and started his NHL career with the Ducks in 1997 and stayed there for six seasons before he was traded to the Florida Panthers for Sandis Ozolinsh and Lance Ward.
 In total, Trnka played 411 regular season games, scoring 14 goals and 63 assists for 77 points and collecting 323 penalty minutes.
 He left the NHL after the 2004 season to return to the Czech Republic for HC Lasselsberger Plzeň.
 He had two spells in Sweden's Elitserien for Leksands IF and Malmö Redhawks.